 How Can Social Prescribing Affect Mental Health?

 The rationale for social prescribing is rooted in its potential benefits in three areas, according to the Scottish Development Centre for Mental Health (2007).
-These three areas are: reducing prevalence of and improving mental health outcomes and therefore demands on health services; improving community wellbeing; and
+These three areas are: reducing prevalence of and improving mental health outcomes and therefore demands on health services; improving community wellbeing; and reducing social exclusion.

 Although there is nothing wrong with taking medication for your mental health, it shouldn’t be the de facto treatment option for GPs, due in part, too long waiting lists for talking therapy on the NHS.
 Thus, methods like social prescribing could bridge that gap in treatment.
 If done right, then it could be of benefit to our mental wellbeing.